nolatunji/Bikesharing-Analysis/README.md

 ![Time_gender](https://user-images.githubusercontent.com/96552268/172543191-be374490-6b55-4977-8a76-244e08f512f7.png)

 To further understand the trends of customers in NYC the heatmap below shows the most active times on the bike sharing platform across the week.
-The busiest times based on the chart are during the moring commute Monday - Friday from 7am to 9am, and during the evening commute Monday - Friday 4pm to 6pm.
+The busiest times based on the chart are during the moring commute Monday - Friday from 7am to 9am, and during the afternoon commute Monday - Friday 4pm to 6pm.

 ![Trips_Weekday](https://user-images.githubusercontent.com/96552268/172543878-7c868f03-6940-4ad3-97ad-3bdb00a70ffb.png)